Agentic Coding

 • Reference card for each day: the day's key moves at a glance

-• 26 ACIs: the atomic insights, each with thesis, story, evidence, application, and anti-pattern
+• 31 ACIs: the atomic insights, each with thesis, story, evidence, application, and anti-pattern

-• Evaluation framework: the six-dimension self-assessment tool
+• Evaluation framework: the seven-dimension self-assessment tool

 • Reference shelf: the landscape survey, taxonomy, reading list, sample-repo spec, and course outline